 B.A. in Mathematics, Houghton College; M.S. in Mathematics, South Dakota State University; Ph.D. in Mathematics, Rensselaer Polytechnic Institute

-Dr. Farwell joins the Grace faculty as an assistant professor of mathematics.
+Dr. Farwell joined the Grace faculty as an assistant professor of mathematics.
 He previously taught at Siena College for five years.
 He enjoys ping pong, golf, strategy board games, Lego Robotics, and StarCraft 2.
 Kris participated in Tae Kwon Do for seven years and is known for dressing up like a Ninja to teach math.
 Dr. Farwell and his wife, Megan, live in Winona Lake.

 B.A. in History and English, Spring Arbor University; M.Sc. in British History, University of Edinburgh, U.K.; Ph.D. in British History, University of Edinburgh, U.K.